The Evolution of the Smart Watch: A Look at Market Leaders

 Historical milestones of smart watch technology

-In the 1980s, watches started to do more.
-Seiko's Data 2000 watch, from 1983, could store data.
+In the 1980s, watches started to store data.
+Seiko's Data 2000 watch, from 1983, could store 2,000 characters.

 The 1990s saw the first watches that could run apps.
 IBM and Citizen made this possible.
 It was a big step towards modern smart watches.

 In 2014, Apple released its first Apple Watch.
 This was a turning point.
-It set new standards for design and health tracking features.
+It set new standards for design and health features.

 Factors influencing market leadership in smart watches